AASLD Constitution and Bylaws

 The Governing Board shall consist of the President, President-Elect, Secretary, Treasurer, and seven Councilors, three elected as regular Councilors, three elected as Councilors-at-Large, and the Past-President of the Association who shall serve as a Councilor for the year immediately following his or her Presidency.
 The Chief Executive Officer shall serve as a non-voting exofficio member of the Governing Board.
 Affirmative action of a majority of the entire Governing Board shall be considered the action of the entire Governing Board for consent to or approval of issues.
 All activities of the Association, including the holding of elections and the preparation of programs for meetings of the members, shall be supervised and approved by the Governing Board.

-The Councilor-at-Large is also eligible for nomination as Secretary or Treasurer after one year off the Board.
+The Councilor-at-Large is also eligible for nomination as Secretary or Treasurer after four years off the Board.
 The Councilor-at-Large, Secretary, and Treasurer, however, may not be nominated for the same position for a second term.
 Councilors will be ineligible for re-election to the Governing Board.